Kmack710/710-jobCreator/README.md

 end)
 ```
 ## After that Drag the exports.lua (From Important Folder) into your qb-core/server folder.
+## Be sure to add exports.lua to your fxmanifest!
 ## Be sure to run sql.sql in your database!
 From IMPORTANT folder.